snotskie/ttrpg/md/index.md

 - List **three specific people or groups** that your character regularly interacts with or have connections to, whether "good" or "bad" connections.
 - Describe **where your character could be found** on an average afternoon before the action of the story starts.

 These background details will help you and your GM build the story and set your **Backstory**, which is used by your **History Stat** and **Aptitudes** (described later in this chapter).

-If your game's setting has **non-human characters** and your character is one of them, work with your GM to determine how your non-human background affects your Backstory or Stats.
+If your game's setting has **non-human characters** and your character is one of them, also work with your GM to determine how your non-human background affects your Backstory or Stats.

 And as you play, **keep notes**!
-These can help you reflect on you and your group's shared "Group History," as well as your **character's relationship to the Group History**.
+These can help you reflect on your **character's relationship to the group's evolving narrative**.
 Maybe not everyone in the party is enthused about the items the party stole last time!
 Such reflection can help you **shape the course** of your Backstory and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your GM** for ideas for future scenes.

 ### Backstory
 <!-- _class: rules -->